Barista Work in the US: Key Findings

 Nationwide Barista Employment and Job Outlook

 - Number of jobs: There are about 93,300 active Barista job openings.
+(Source)

-- Growth rate: The Barista job market is anticipated to grow by 4.6% between 2016 and 2026.
+- Growth rate: The barista job market is anticipated to grow by 4.6% within the next few years, which is slightly faster than the general average for all occupations.

-These numbers highlight strong prospects for both experienced Baristas and those looking to start in this line of work.
+All in all, these numbers highlight strong prospects for both experienced Baristas and those looking to start in this line of work.

 Demographic Profile of Baristas in the US